ilyagr/dotfiles/README.md

 # https://backports.debian.org/Instructions/
 # Not sure if any of these have backports anymore.
 sudo apt install -t bullseye-backports git gitk gitgui tmux fish ripgrep stow
-# Maybe also baobab, file-roller and p7zip-full
+# Maybe also ncdu (instead of baobab), file-roller and p7zip-full
 bash ~/config_scripts/installers/ripgerp_dot_ignore.bash
 ```